buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 This example uploads an ssh key and an environment file to the base of the Vault secret path, which means it matches all pipelines that use it.
 You use per-pipeline overrides by adding a path prefix of `/my-pipeline/`.

+SSH keyload requires the field used to store the key information to be named `ssh_key`.
+Any other value will result in an error.

 ```bash
 # generate a deploy key for your project
 ssh-keygen -t rsa -b 4096 -f id_rsa_buildkite